davidwl/AppLaunchpad/docs/web-component.md

 })
 ```

-> **NOTE:** With Luigi version 1.21.0 we removed the experimental flag for web components.
+> **NOTE:** With AppLaunchpad version 1.21.0 we removed the experimental flag for web components.

 ### Write a Web Component

-There are a couple of differences between Luigi Web Components and standard ones:
+There are a couple of differences between AppLaunchpad Web Components and standard ones:
 - You don’t need to declare any special tag definition inside the Component such as `customElements.define(….., ….)`
-- Inside the Component, Luigi Core will inject an object in your class called `LuigiClient`
+- Inside the Component, AppLaunchpad Core will inject an object in your class called `AppLaunchpadClient`

 Below is a simple Hello World Web Component example:
 ```javascript